projects

 What Is This

 The premise: multiple nodes must agree on something, even if some of them are lying, broken, or actively adversarial.
-Foundation handles this without requiring synchronous timing assumptions — a significant property when your nodes are not on the same continent, the same network, or even operating under the same conditions.
+The implementation handles this without requiring synchronous timing assumptions — a significant property when your nodes are not on the same continent, the same network, or even operating under the same conditions.

 Why Multiple Transports